-- 1. The estimated quantities of petroleum that may potentially be recovered by the application of a future development project(s) relate to undiscovered accumulations.
+- The estimated quantities of petroleum that may potentially be recovered by the application of a future development project(s) relate to undiscovered accumulations.
 These estimates have both an associated risk of discovery and a risk of development.
 Further exploration appraisal and evaluation is required to determine the existence of a significant quantity of potentially moveable hydrocarbons. - 2.
 The assessments are based on, and fairly represent, information and supporting documentation prepared by Mr Peter Stickland, Melbana's Managing Director & Chief Executive Officer, who is an employee of the company and has more than 25 years of relevant experience.
 Mr. Stickland is a member of the European Association of Geoscientists and Engineers and the Petroleum Exploration Society of Australia.
 Mr Stickland consents to the publication of the resource assessments contained herein. - 3.
 Total Liquids = oil + condensate - 4.
 6 Bcf gas equals 1 MMboe; 1 MMbbl condensate equals 1 MMboe - 5.
 Melbana share can be derived by pro-rating the resource ranges described in the tables above by its percentage equity

-B - Number of meetings held during the time the director held office during the year

-Ernst & Young 8 Exhibition Street Melbourne VIC 3000 Australia GPO Box 67 Melbourne VIC 3001 Tel: +61 3 9288 8000 Fax: +61 3 8650 7777 ey.com/au

-Auditor's Independence Declaration to the Directors of Melbana Energy Limited
+Independence Declaration

-As lead auditor for the audit of Melbana Energy Limited for the financial year ended 30 June 2017, I declare to the best of my knowledge and belief, there have been:

-- a. no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b. no contraventions of any applicable code of professional conduct in relation to the audit.
+Tel: +61 3 9288 8000 Fax: +61 3 8650 7777 ey.com/au Ernst & Young 8 Exhibition Street Melbourne VIC 3000 Australia GPO Box 67 Melbourne VIC 3001 Building a better working world Auditor's Independence Declaration to the Directors of Melbana Energy Limited As lead auditor for the audit of Melbana Energy Limited for the financial year ended 30 June 2017, I declare to the best of my knowledge and belief, there have been: no contraventions of the auditor independence requirements of the Corporations Act 2001 in a. relation to the audit; and no contraventions of any applicable code of professional conduct in relation to the audit. b.
 This declaration is in respect of Melbana Energy Limited and the entities it controlled during the financial year.

-Ernst & Young

-Ernst + Young

-Alison Parker Partner

-15 September 2017

-15. REMUNERATION REPORT (Audited)
+Erst + Young Ernst & Young alisop Alison Parker Partner 15 September 2017 A member firm of Ernst & Young Global Limited Liability limited by a scheme approved under Professional Standards Legislation

+Remuneration Report (Audited)